Certificates & Site Ops · Field note

 If IDs are mostly opaque references crossing many systems, v4 is still a reasonable default.
 If write ordering, timeline inspection, or index locality matter, v7 deserves serious attention.
 The cost of changing later is usually higher than spending five minutes on the decision now.

-What to notice: This is an operations decision as much as an API design decision.
+Notice: This is an operations decision as much as an API design decision.

 Opaque random default -> UUID v4